Contact Us

 Define test scenarios

-E2E testing begins with defining critical user journeys or workflows that need to be validated, such as user registration, login, checkout processes, or data input and retrieval.
+E2E testing begins by defining critical user journeys or workflows to validate, such as user registration, login, checkout, and data input and retrieval.
 These workflows represent the primary ways users interact with the application.

 For example, in an e-commerce application, a critical scenario might be verifying the checkout flow from adding a product to the cart to completing a payment.